Christmas Day Plot: Background

 Anushilan, notably from early on, established links with foreign movements and Indian nationalism abroad.
 In 1907, Barin Ghosh arranged to send to Paris one of his associates by the name of Hem Chandra Kanungo (Hem Chandra Das), he was to learn the art of bomb-making from Nicholas Safranski, a Russian revolutionary in exile in the French Capital.
 Paris was also home at the time Madam Cama who was amongst the leading figures of the Paris Indian Society and the India House in London.
 The bomb manual later found its way through V. D. Savarkar to the press at India House for mass printing.
 In the meantime, in December 1907 the Bengal revolutionary cell derailed the train carrying the Bengal Lieutenant Governor Sir Andrew Fraser.
-Anushilan also engaged at this time in a number of notable incidences of political assassinations and dacoities to obtain funds.
+Anushilan also engaged at this time in a number of notable incidents of political assassinations and dacoities to obtain funds.
 This was, however, the crest for Anushilan.
 In 1908, two young recruits, Khudiram Bose and Prafulla Chaki were sent on a mission to Muzaffarpur to assassinate the Chief Presidency Magistrate D.H.
 Kingsford.
-The duo bombed a carriage they mistook as Kingsford's, killing two English women in it.
+The duo bombed a carriage they mistook as Kingsford's, killing two English women.
 In the aftermath of the murder, Khudiram Bose was arrested while attempting to flee, while Chaki took his own life.
-Narendra Nath Bhattacharya, then a member of the group, shot dead Nandalal Bannerjee, the officer who had arrested Khudiram.
+Narendra Nath Bhattacharya, then a member of the group, shot and killed Nandalal Bannerjee, the officer who had arrested Khudiram.
 Police investigations into the murders revealed the organisations quarters in Maniktala suburb of Calcutta and led to a number of arrests, opening the famous Alipore Conspiracy trial.
 Some of its leadership were executed or incarcerated, while others went underground.
-Aurobindo Ghosh himself retired from active politics after serving a prison sentence, his brother Barin was imprisoned for life.
+Aurobindo Ghosh retired from active politics after serving a prison sentence, his brother Barin was imprisoned for life.